Slimey489/Java-GUI-Application/README.md

 # Java-GUI-Application
-This is a application designed to be a full rewrite of a CLI hangman game for a GUI using the swing API.
+This is an application designed to be a full rewrite of a CLI hangman game for a GUI using the swing API.

+This application
+will also contain a small graphic to show your remaining guesses and a custom error screen.